sporto/elm-patterns/src/architecture/global-actions.md

 ---

 - A nice pattern for adding actions is to mimic `Cmd.batch`.
 E.g. `Actions.batch`.
 - We might need to send a message back to the module that returned the action.
-E.g. Open a dialogue with selections.
+E.g. Open a dialog with selections.
 In this case our actions might need a message associated with them e.g. `Action Msg`.
 We will need a `Actions.map` to just like `Html.map`.